 The autocomplete support for PowerShell is planned in the future.

-Using the following command the documentation for the projects target and version will be opened in the browser:
+This command opens the documentation for the projects target and ESP-IDF version in the browser.

-Will print app size information including occupied RAM and FLASH and section sizes.
+This command prints app size information including the occupied RAM and flash and section (i.e., .bss) sizes.

-Similarly, this will print the same information for each component used in the project.
+Similarly, this command prints the same information for each component used in the project.

 idf.py -DNAME='VALUE' reconfigure can be used to set variable